-Daycare & School Poison Safety
+Daycare and School Safety

 While the end of summer is an exciting time for kids, parents, and educators, it is also a time for an increased risk of illness or injury as students head back to school.
 According to the Centers for Disease Control (CDC), more than half of students (ages 5-17) miss 1-5 school days each year due to illness or injury.
 Studies show that students with more absences have lower scores on national standardized tests.
 In short, attendance is a key indicator of student academic achievement.